ildar-shaimordanov/my-scripts/shell/ssl/README.md

 `openssl` is the standard tool for testing certificates.
 That's the simplest way to find out the certificate time period.

-There is the alternative way to recognize the SSL certificate details.
-Calling `curl` verbosely allows us to capture the full information about handshake and extract some details about the certificate.
-If something goes wrong we show it immediately.
-Also using the `-v` option we will be able to show the certificate details.
+There is alternative way to recognize the SSL certificate details.
+Calling `curl -v` allows us to capture the full information about SSL negotiation and extract some details about the certificate.

+The `-v` option is used for verbosity in both cases: to show the certificate details and to display error if something goes wrong.

 ## Calculate the certificate age using `awk` or pure shell